xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-GET.CELL   Returns information about the specified cell
+GET.CELL&nbsp;&nbsp;&nbsp;Returns information about the specified cell

-GET.DEF   Returns a name matching a definition
+GET.DEF&nbsp;&nbsp;&nbsp;Returns a name matching a definition

-GET.NAME   Returns the definition of a name
+GET.NAME&nbsp;&nbsp;&nbsp;Returns the definition of a name

-GET.NOTE   Returns characters from a comment
+GET.NOTE&nbsp;&nbsp;&nbsp;Returns characters from a comment

 Return to [top](#E)